 - 1.13 In 2019 the Parish Council decided to update the 2014-19 Burton Bradstock Parish Plan.
 The work involved has been shared between the Parish Councillors.
 An open public meeting was held in October 2019 to kick start the review process see Appendix 2.
-Further public meetings on the key themes of the Parish Plan were held during the winter of 2019/20 and subsequent working groups met to explore policy options. - 1.14 This draft of the Parish Plan will be the subject of formal consultation in late Summer/ Autumn 2020.
-Due to the continuing effects of Covid-19 this will need to be primarily by electronic media, including an online survey, rather than the more usual consultation events. - 1.15 This consultation draft and a questionnaire seeking your views are available on the Parish Council website:
+Further public meetings on the key themes of the Parish Plan were held during the winter of 2019/20 and subsequent working groups met to explore policy options. - 1.14 A consultation draft of the Plan was placed on the Parish Council's website together with an on-line questionnaire in September 2020, and notification of this was circulated widely.
+An abbreviated version of the Plan was made available in January 2021 and consultation closed on 3 February 2021.
+Presentations/ public meetings were not possible due to the Covid-19 pandemic. - 1.15 Feedback from the consultation was reported to the Parish Council at its meeting on 3 March 2021 and a schedule of changes to the consultation draft agreed.
+This draft of the Parish Plan was subsequently adopted by the Council at that meeting.